CleverTap/PushTemplates/README.md

 ## Five Icons Template

 Five icons template is a sticky push notification with no text, just 5 icons and a close button which can help your users go directly to the functionality of their choice with a button's click.
-<br/> If at least 3 icons are not retrieved, the library falls back to the Basic Template.
+<br/> If at least 3 icons are not retrieved, the library doesn't render any notification.
+The bifurcation of each CTA is captured in the event Notification Clicked with in the property "wzrk_c2a".

 <img src="https://raw.githubusercontent.com/CleverTap/PushTemplates/0.0.3/screens/fiveicon.png" width="412" height="100">